-By applying these classifications we can connect to the inner core of our being.
-In human life- health and harmony are the main objectives which can be attained through Yoga practice.
-Yoga is the attainment of the perfect union of mind, body and soul.
-This perfect union is what ultimately leads to mastery.
+However, by applying these classifications, we can connect to the inner core of our being.
+Only through the practice of Yoga, a human can attain a healthy and harmonious life.
+Because, Yoga is the attainment of the perfect union of mind, body and soul.
+Thus, this perfect union is what ultimately leads to mastery.

-Lord Shiva is considered as Adiyogi- from whose divinity Yoga took birth.
+Lord Shiva is Adiyogi- from whose divinity Yoga took birth.
 He is the indispensable guru among the yogis, and the first to instruct the science behind Yoga.
-‘Adiyogi Shiva statue’ story uncovers that self of Shiva who is meditating within the mountains of Kailash in silence, positioning himself in the shape of a lotus.
-His mental and yogic energies are heightened to the level of realizing the very workings of the universe.
+‘Adiyogi Shiva statue’ story uncovers the self of Shiva who is meditating within the mountains of Kailash in silence, positioning himself in the shape of a lotus.
+While the height of his mental and yogic energies upto the level of realizing the very workings of the universe.

-Adiyogi history narrates of a tale of Shiva who bestowed his knowledge on Yoga and meditation to his spouse Parvati.
-On the night when Lord Shiva for the first time shared the secrets of Yoga to his spouse, he was at that moment hailed as the Adi Guru of Yoga.
+Adiyogi history also narrates of a tale of Shiva who bestowed his knowledge on Yoga and meditation to his spouse Parvati.
+On the night when Lord Shiva for the first time shared the secrets of Yoga to his spouse.
+Therefore, he was at that moment hailed as the Adi Guru of Yoga.

 The eternal love Shiva had for his spouse Parvati was so strong that he never felt like sharing his Yogic insights with anybody else but her.
 However, Goddess Parvati who stands as a symbol of care and affection could not take in the sufferings of the people and considered it her duty to share these insights with them.

-According to Adiyogi history, the second set of yogic teachings were conveyed to the Sapta Rishis or the first seven sages.
-His instructions were then exchanged to these sages on the banks of Kanti Sarovar, near Kedarnath.
+According to Adiyogi history, the convention of second set of yogic teachings was to the Sapta Rishis or the first seven sages, and His instructions were then exchanged to these sages on the banks of Kanti Sarovar, near Kedarnath.

-In the Indian culture and convention, knowledge and instructions are exchanged through the lineage of teacher-disciple called as ‘Guru Shishya Parampara’.
+In the Indian culture, and the convention exchange of knowledge and instructions are through the lineage of teacher-disciple, ‘Guru Shishya Parampara’.
 The unceasing wellspring of knowledge flowed from the Supreme Godhead or master represented as Lord Shiva.
-Adiyogi history clarifies that Shiva first conveyed to Parvati (Shiva’s spouse) and after that to the seven sages called Sapta Rishis.
+Adiyogi history clarifies that Shiva first conveyed it to Parvati and after that to the seven sages called Sapta Rishis.

-These seven sages travelled wide and far all over the world to different regions to spread the divine knowledge to the entire of humankind.
+These seven sages travelled wide and far to different regions of the world to spread the divine knowledge to the entire of humankind.
 Subsequently, Adiyogi being the first Teacher in the universe, also known as the Adi Guru.

 The supreme knowledge or the incomparable information is essential to know about the Universal Self (Paramatma) or what we call as God.
-The human being is the most elevated form of creation since we are given the control of knowing his existence, not at all like other living creatures of the world.
-It is said that the Sat, Chit, Ananda – Truth, Awareness, and Bliss are the properties of the Supreme Self.
+Therefore, human being has become the most elevated creation since we got the control of knowing his existence, unlike other living creatures of the world.
+It seems that the Sat, Chit, Ananda – Truth, Awareness, and Bliss are the properties of the Supreme Self.

 Asato Ma Sat Gamaya (Untruth to Truth)